grabowsp/poplar_branch_indels/paul_analysis_notes.md

 #### Combine the indel distances from each pairwise comparison file
 For each sample, go through all it's pairwise `.diff_indels` files and pull \
-out the indel distances when compared to each of the other samples Resulting tables have `.indel_dist_tot` suffix
+out the indel distances when compared to each of the other samples.
+Resulting tables have `.indel_dist_tot` suffix
 #### R script for generating the tables
 ```